Parijat-18/table-to-sql/README.md

-# Table to SQL Command Generator
+# Table to 'SQL Command' Generator

 You can use this script to automate the process of creating an sql table and inserting rows directly from the table image/screenshot or a text file.